CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

 rahtiapp.fi.
 328	IN	A	193.167.189.101
 ```

-Every single pre-created domain name ia configured as a `CNAME` that points to `rahtiapp..fi`, which itself points to ine on the HAProxy load balancers.
+Every single pre-created domain name is configured as a `CNAME` that points to `rahtiapp..fi`, which itself points to one of the HAProxy load balancers.

 Any other domain name is possible, but the DNS and the certificates must be managed by the customer.